The Benefits of Walking for 30 Minutes a Day

 Walking prevents dementia

-Studies have shown that 1 in 14 people over 65 years old, and 1 in 6 over 80 tend to suffer from dementia.
+Studies have shown that 1 in 14 people over 65 years old, and 1 in 6 over 80 years old tend to suffer from dementia.

 By walking briskly for 30 minutes a day, you can prevent brain tissue loss and preserve your memory as the years go by.
-Physical activity stimulates and protects brain tissue, reducing the risk of dementia by up to 40%.
+Physical activity stimulates and protects brain tissue.
+In turn, this reduces the risk of dementia by up to 40%.